mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-02"></a>
 [Back to top](#top)
 ## AL-02 -- Rep. Martha Roby (R)
+### Committees
+Martha Roby is the #22 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016